CodingMax/godot-docs/tutorials/rendering/gles2_gles3_differences.rst

 ---

 GLES2 is not capable of using High Dynamic Range (HDR) rendering features.
-If HDR is set for your project, or for a given viewport, Godot will still user Low Dynamic Range (LDR) which limits viewport values to the ``0-1`` range.
+If HDR is set for your project, or for a given viewport, Godot will still use Low Dynamic Range (LDR) which limits viewport values to the ``0-1`` range.

 StandardMaterial3D features